robocorp/example-windows-element-path/README.md

 ⚠️ The root element position (here the `WindowControl` of the **Calculator** application) **is not** part of the element path-based locator.
-Indexing starts from the depth level if `1`. (as `0` is the singular root level which is already your default active window if it was previously controlled; you can also set it as an anchor)
+Indexing starts from the depth level of `1`. (as `0` is the singular root level which is already your default active window if it was previously controlled; you can also set it as an anchor)

 ### How the value of the `path:` locator is formed